gabrielachavez2019/Zika_MD/README.md

 The process for EM is much like the addition of ions.
 We are once again going to use grompp to assemble the structure, topology, and simulation parameters into a binary input file (.tpr), but this time, instead of passing the .tpr to genion, we will run the energy minimization through the GROMACS MD engine, mdrun.

-Assemble the binary input using grompp using **em.tpr** input parameter file:
+Assemble the binary input using grompp using **em.tpr** input parameter file with nsteps = 50000:

 `gmx grompp -f minim.mdp -c ZIKA_solv_ions.gro -p topol.top -o em.tpr`